mgarin/weblaf/README.md

 Also WebLaF project is...

-- A mix of Swing L&F, components and utilities
+- A mix of Swing LaF, components and utilities
 - Fully open-source, without any exceptions
 - Constantly growing and being improved
 - Open for any suggestions